johnshearing/PrivateKeyVault/README.md

 <img src="/images/ReadmeImages/WireTies.jpg">

 Notice the two wire ties which secure all 4 latches.
-Anyone could cut the wire ties but they are not for preventing a breakin.
+Anyone could cut the wire ties but they are not for preventing someone from opening the case.
 They are for tamper detection.

 <hr>